fadi1012/texel/README.md

 - 2) you can run docker container :
 -     docker build -t freezedetector .
 -     docker run freezedetector
+- currently there is an issue that files from container are not copied to host

 # freeze_detector.py:
 - main file that contains the task requirements it